Integrating Doofinder using the Google Tag Manager (GTM) allows you to manage your script without touching your site’s HTML code.

 us1depending on your search engine’s zone.

-If you publish your layer this way, the actual script will be served by Doofinder instead, so you will have to perform any modifications directly from the Doofinder Admin, no further action in Google Tag Manager will be required.
+If you publish your layer this way, the actual script will be served by Doofinder instead, so you will have to perform any modifications directly from Doofinder’s Admin.
+No further action in GTM will be required.